Human Resource Management

 - Leadership and Management Development: Dr Kevin Dalton

-- Cecilie Bingham, Elisabeth Michielsens and Kieran Williams work on employment relations and equality/diversity with specific reference to diversity in London companies, gender equality in the printing industry and in aviation and bullying at work.
+- Cecilie Bingham and Elisabeth Michielsens work on employment relations and equality/diversity with specific reference to diversity in London companies, gender equality in the printing industry and in aviation and bullying at work.
 They are currently partners in a European commission funded research on bullying in SMEs, with participants in several EU countries

 - Employment relations in Argentina and Chile: Fernando Duran-Palma